Capillary/api-documentation/source/includes/_authEngine.md

 ## Forget Password

 Lets you set a new password if the customer has lost or forgot password.
 This is applicable only for brands for which password is enabled.
-After using this API, `password/forget`, the customer needs to authenticate again - 1.
+You need to first generate `sessionId` and then use it in `password/forget`.
+After setting a new password, the customer customer needs to authenticate again - 1.
 Generate token, 2.
 Generate OTP, and 3.
 Validate OTP.

 > Sample Request URL